Performed by Gibney Dance Company

 Saturday, May 6 at 5:00 pm

 Gibney Dance Company’s GRIT series “makes space for the future of dance” by commissioning new works and reimagining signature works by contemporary dance artists.
 GRIT posits the possibility that the present generation’s work will be recognized and celebrated in live performance by future audiences.
-This spring, Gibney Dance Company performs works by Joanna Kotze and Reggie Wilson.
+This spring, the Company performs Joanna Kotze’s Already Ready and Reggie Wilson’s config.
+Khoum-baye Heah.

 Joanna Kotze will create a new work, Already Ready.
 With an original sound score by Ryan Seaton, Already Ready challenges both dancers and viewers to be fully present, active, and visible.
 Created through daily investigations of individuality and physicality, the work taps into the multiplicity of life by allowing for the emergence of uniqueness, form, and the unknown

-Reggie Wilson of Fist and Heel Performance Group will reimagine iterations of three of his previous works, PANG, The DEW WET, and, Big Brick – A Man’s Piece, into a re-envisioned work utilizing the five members of Gibney Dance Company.
+Reggie Wilson of Fist and Heel Performance Group will reimagine iterations of three of his previous works, PANG, The DEW WET, and, Big Brick – A Man’s Piece, into a re-envisioned work utilizing the five members of Gibney Dance Company, entitled config.
+Khoum-baye Heah.

 About the Artists